 Now that’s not the fault of physicians.
 The blame for this Band-Aid level of health care should be placed on the system.
 Allowing insurance companies to be third party payers gets between the patient and their health care provider.
 Plus, insurance companies like to dictate treatment protocol and that handcuffs providers.
 Then you’ve got the pharmaceutical companies whose bottom line is profit and there’s more incentive to keep you sick than heal you.

 Spending two weeks of my life in intensive care as a patient changed me as a health care provider.
 Experience is a great teacher.
-I was discharged from UCLA Medical Center with greater empathy for my patients.
+I was discharged from the UCLA Medical Center with greater empathy for my patients.
 I realized at a very personal level how important communication is between health care providers and patients and their families.
 And I was bound and determined to go to grad school and become a Family Nurse Practitioner, as soon as possible.

 My focus is on optimal health.
 By the time most patients seek health care, they are already past the midline and heading towards the death side of the health continuum.
 The first step in helping patients move towards the wellness part of the health continuum is to educate them.
 And nurses are really good at health education.